Letter-to-Christian-Scholars/Letter-to-Christian-Scholars/docs/1st-Person-Old-Testament.md

 | 0                                                                                                         | [Amos’ condemnation of the king (Amos 7.10–17)](https://www.biblesociety.org.uk/explore-the-bible/read/eng/GNB/Amos/7/highlight:10/)                        | No, too ambiguous to assure it is fulfilled                                                         | 745                                                  | 745                                       |                                                                                                                                                |

-*Almost every scholar does not believe any of these* *Most stories were made to build myths that assist a current political need*